Online Safety Act Network

 Tags:

-Peter Kyle, the Secretary of State for the Department for Science, Innovation and Technology, told the BBC’s Laura Kuenssberg last Sunday that he was going to “close loopholes” in the Online Safety Act and went on to talk about the importance of building in safety into the online world in order to ensure the opportunities of tech can be realised.
+Peter Kyle, the Secretary of State for the Department for Science, Innovation and Technology, told the BBC’s Laura Kuenssberg recently that he was going to “close loopholes” in the Online Safety Act and went on to talk about the importance of building in safety into the online world in order to ensure the opportunities of tech can be realised.
 He said that as far as he was aware, the tech sector was the “only sector .. that can release products in to society without proving they’re safe before release”; he wanted to take steps “to try and make sure safety is there at the start, not picking up the pieces afterwards” promising that increasingly the Government would be working with the US and others “to make sure safety is proven before the release of products”.

 Though he didn’t say it in so many words, this sounded very much like the Secretary of State is beginning to think about the Online Safety Act regime in terms of “safety by design” rather than primarily as a takedown-focused regime, centering on individual pieces of content.